-Students enroll for all courses through his or her home institution such as KU Medical Center, but the actual courses are delivered online from any of the participating universities and their respective faculty members.
+You can enroll for all courses through your home institution, such as KU Medical Center, but the actual courses are delivered online from any of the participating universities and their respective faculty members.

 Taking two courses each semester (including summers) should allow students to complete the program in approximately two years.
-More courses may be taken each semester provided they are available at the institution at that time.
-See the current schedule of course offerings using the course planner on the Great Plains IDEA web site.
+Visit the course planner on the Great Plains IDEA website.